 I hope that these DIY eco-friendly cleaning recipes will inspire you to get creative and make some of your own.
 These recipes are all very simple to make and will be more cost-effective than purchasing commercial cleaning products, especially if you make them in large quantities.
-As you can see many of the recipes call for essential oils, the Zenteze Essential Oils Set (link to read reviews on Amazon) is a great place to start along with some glass spray bottles (link to read reviews on Amazon).
+As you can see many of the recipes call for essential oils, the Cliganic Organic Essential Oils Set (link to read reviews on Amazon) is a great place to start along with some glass spray bottles (link to read reviews on Amazon).

 Cleaning can be one of my least favorite things to do, but it also feels wonderful to keep my home safe and do my part by preventing any harmful chemicals from entering the environment.

 So what are you waiting for?
 Get out there and give some of these recipes a try!